FreeProject089/f-100d-manual/src/Introduction/instrument-panel.md

 The airspeed indicator also introduces installation and position errors up to 10 knots.

-The Mach number is computed in the same manner, displayin aircraft velocity as a multiple of the speed of sound at local pressure altitude.
+The Mach number is computed in the same manner, displaying aircraft velocity as a multiple of the speed of sound at local pressure altitude.

 These two readings are displayed as a combined Airspeed and Mach indicator.
 The inner reading displays the airspeed in knots, and the outer reading displays the Mach number.
 The plot can set an index marker via a push-and-rotate actuation of the instrument's knob.